Interpreting Deep Neural Networks with the Package innsight: Functionality and usage

 The feature attribution techniques designed for the package user's regular use cases and applications are inheritors of the super class \code{InterpretingMethod} and extend it by method-specific arguments.
-How the methods from Section~\ref{sec:method} are realized, is summarized below: \begin{itemize} \item The methods \textit{Gradient} and \textit{Gradient$\times$Input} are implemented as the \code{R6} class \code{Gradient}, which has \code{times_input} as the only additional argument apart from the inherited ones.
-This argument switches between the usual gradients (\code{times_input=FALSE}) and the gradients multiplied by the corresponding inputs (\code{times_input=TRUE}).
-With \pkg{innsight} they are applied with the following \proglang{R} code: \begin{Code} # Gradient Gradient$new(converter, data, times_input = FALSE, ...)
+Since each method is implemented as an \code{R6} class, its application involves initializing a new class object through the \code{$new()} call.
+Therefore, helper functions are implemented, such as \code{run_deepshap(...)} in the example from the section's beginning, serving as a more user-friendly alternative to \code{DeepSHAP$new(...)}.
+For clarity, the subsequent presentation of the methods from Section~\ref{sec:method} focuses solely on these shortcut functions, although it is noted which \code{R6} class they initialize: \begin{itemize} \item The methods \textit{Gradient} and \textit{Gradient$\times$Input} are implemented as the \code{R6} class \code{Gradient}, which has \code{times_input} as the only additional argument apart from the inherited ones.
+This argument switches between the usual gradients (\code{times_input = FALSE}) and the gradients multiplied by the corresponding inputs (\code{times_input = TRUE}): \begin{Code} run_grad(converter, data, times_input = FALSE, ...) \end{Code}